typelevel/frameless/docs/src/main/tut/Cats.md

 }
 ```

-There are two main parts to the `cats` integration offered by frameless:
+There are two main parts to the `cats` integration offered by Frameless:
 - effect suspension in `TypedDataset` using `cats-effect` and `cats-mtl`
 - `RDD` enhancements using algebraic typeclasses in `cats-kernel`